kubernetes/enhancements/keps/sig-api-machinery/35-storage-version-hash.md

 such a convergence mechanism exists, the auto-triggered storage version migration is **not** safe for HA masters.

+To workaround, the cluster admins of HA clusters need to
+* turn off the migration triggering controller, which is a standalone controller.
-To workaround, the cluster admins of HA clusters can manually trigger migration after the rolling upgrade/downgrade is done.
+* manually trigger migration after the rolling upgrade/downgrade is done.

+Though the `StorageVersionHash` cannot be used to automate HA cluster storage migration, manually triggered migration can determine use this information if the storage version for a particular resource has changed since the last run and skip unnecessary migrations.

 ## Alternatives
 1. We had considered triggering the storage version migrator by the change of